BIO8046 : Applied Bioinformatics

 |Scheduled Learning And Teaching Activities||Drop-in/surgery||10||1:00||10:00||Surgery will deliver feedback after prac sessions and allow the students a forum to discuss the work|

 |Guided Independent Study||Independent study||1||25:00||25:00||Wider reading around the subject to further understanding and relevance of the subject.|

 The module aims to provide both theory and practice in bioinformatics.
 This is achieved using the lecture/workshop model; students are given theory and demonstrations, guided to online tutorials and practice, and then set problems to work through in a workshop.
 The module will make strong use of online materials, such that students can attempt problems prior to lectures and workshops, giving the students an opportunity to direct the teaching to their needs.

 The format of resits will be determined by the Board of Examiners

 |Prob solv exercises||2||M||100||Students will be assessed through the taught practical components.|

 |Reflective log||2||M||Students will be encouraged to keep a blog of their work, progress and ideas to help them in future modules.|

 Assessment Rationale And Relationship

-The assessments are designed such that students will be solving problems relevant to molecular biology.
-This will complement the practical molecular biology module (BIO8043) and provide them with the skills required to apply bioinformatics to their research.
+The practical components are designed such that students will be solving problems relevant to molecular biology.
+This will provide them with the skills required to apply bioinformatics to their research.
 The assessments will ensure that the students are fully able to conduct basic bioinformatics to the level required for postgraduate research.

 Study Abroad students may request to take their exam before the semester 1 exam period, in which case the format of the paper may differ from that shown in the MOF.
 Study Abroad students should contact the school to discuss this.